EdsonJunior29/inventory-control-backend/README.md

 📘 Study Project - Laravel with Clean Architecture</br></br>
 This project is being developed using:

-PHP ^8.2
+- PHP ^8.2

-Laravel ^11
+- Laravel ^11

-Laravel Sail
+- Laravel Sail

-Laravel Sanctum
+- Laravel Sanctum

-MySQL (Database)
+- Database (MySql)

-PHPUnit 11
+- PHPUnit 11

 🎯 Purpose</br>
 This project aims to study and apply Clean Architecture with a focus on: